Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/how-to/authorization/_claims.md

 If you set a claim that isn't enabled in your IdP, you will get a 403 Forbidden response instead.

-For example, if you also add `audience_claim = aud` to the plugin's configuration and try to access it with your Keycloak credentials from the [#prerequisites], the response will be a 403, as the access token has `"aud": "account"`, and that does not match `"httpbin"`.
+For example, if you also add `audience_claim = aud` to the plugin's configuration and try to access it with your Keycloak credentials from the [prerequisites](#prerequisites), the response will be a 403, as the access token has `"aud": "account"`, and that does not match `"httpbin"`.

 ## Arrays in claims-based configuration